weixu000/rl_tensorflow/README.md

 ## Papers
 DQN
 Double DQN
-Prioritized Experience Replay
+Prioritized Experience Replay(removed)
 Dueling Network
 ## Bugs
 Prioritized Replay does not work
-Convolution feature extraction has not been tested
+Model based DQN seems not working
 Tensoflow is on native backend(on my laptop 850m), should be on the server